gallaure/outbound/getting-started.md

 # Learning path (Frontend developer)

 ### What is a Frontend developer?
-As a front-end or mobile developer, you build feature-rich web and mobile applications.
-You use popular front-end web or mobile frameworks including React, Vue, Angular, Iconic or React Native, iOS/Android, to build the presentation layer of your app (e.g., the layout, the positioning of text and images, colors, fonts, buttons, etc.).
-You also build features with cloud functionality into your app such as auth, data, analytics, push notifications and more.
-Since you focus first on the customer experience, you seek ways to quickly build and connect cloud enabled features to your app before deploying.
+As a frontend or mobile developer, you build feature-rich web and mobile applications.
+You use popular frontend web or mobile frameworks including React, Vue, Angular, Iconic or React Native, iOS/Android, to build the presentation layer of your app (e.g., the layout, the positioning of text and images, colors, fonts, buttons, etc.).

+Using Amplify, you can use your existing frontend skillset to add cloud functionality into your app such as auth, data, analytics, push notifications and more.

-### What will I learn
+### What will I learn?

+You'll learn how to use AWS Amplify - a framework, CLI, and hosting service - to build a full stack cloud application.

 #### Hosting
-- Set up and host your website on a Global CDN
+- Set up and host your app on a the AWS Global content delivery network (CDN)

 #### Authentication
-- Add authentication to your website
+- Add authentication to your app

 #### Data and storage
-- Add an API, database, and image storage to your website
+- Add an API, database, and image storage to your app

 # Build a ReactJS Notes app
-Deploy and host a React app and add interactivity with a GraphQL API, Authentication, database, and image storage.
+Deploy and host a React app and add interactivity with authentication, API, database, and image storage.

 ## Overview
 - Attributes for the __Tutorial Summary Card__ (AWS experience level, time to complete, $ to complete, prerequisites)